Helping local retail economies thrive

 Additional Competitive Analysis

 We found that a number of new screens would need to be designed: for instance, screens for account creation.
-The platform was already heavily inspired by the e-commerce giants Amazon and Etsy, so we consulted them for tried-and-true patterns to adapt.
+The platform was already heavily inspired by e-commerce giants Amazon and Etsy, so we consulted them for tried-and-true patterns to adapt.

 Features: